Nexmo/station/_api/verify.md

 ---
-title: API reference
+title: Verify API Reference
 description: Reference guide for the Verify API.
 api: Verify
 ---

-# API reference
+# Verify API Reference

 You use Verify API to Verify that a phone number is valid, reachable, and accessible by your user.
 You can customise the message used during verification.